filips123/PWAsForFirefox/native/README.md

   firefoxpwa profile create --name PROFILE-NAME --description PROFILE-DESCRIPTION
   ```

   Both the name and description arguments are optional.
 This will create a new profile directory and return its ID.
-You will need that ID to later install the sites into a profile or remove it.
+You will need that ID to later install the web apps into a profile or remove it.

 * To remove an existing profile: